The world is a complicated place. The economic world anyway.

-There are many clues floating around and here's just one...there's a great quote in this article in today's Financial Post:
+There are many clues floating around and here's just one...there's a great quote in today's Financial Post:

 "If the bank raises rates, it will push the dollar to parity and put a serious damper on exporters.
 But if it does not raise rates, then the bank would appear soft on inflation and also possibly damage the economy."

 Canada is in a pickle.
 A big one.